[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 But there is a famous comic which demonstrates what can happen to certain walled gardens.

 Why yes, it does sound like I’m making the unshakeable assumption that liberalism always wins, doesn’t it?
 That people who voluntarily relinquish certain forms of barbarism will be able to gradually expand their territory against the hordes outside, instead of immediately being conquered by their less scrupulous neighbors?
-And it looks like Arthur isn’t going to let that assumption pass.
+And it looks like Andrew isn’t going to let that assumption pass.

 The *whole history* of why the institutional Left in our society is a party of toothless, spineless, gutless losers and they’ve spent two generations doing nothing but lose.